Become a work-ready Physiotherapy graduate

 Programs offered by the Faculty of Health Sciences and Medicine include significant placements and/or practical/skills components.
 Programs are structured so that students gradually develop skills and/or professional competencies across the entire duration of each program.
 Due to the disruptions caused by COVID-19, modifications have been made to enable remote study for as much of each program as possible.
 However, there is a point in every program beyond which students will need to be face-to-face on campus in order to continue.

 Details for this program are:

 The upcoming semester for first year students in this program will be delivered in a multi-modal format, with a remote option available to students unable to attend for COVID-19 related reasons*.
 Whether a student is on campus or remote, students will be able to access Bond’s personalised learning experience.
-Continuing students in this program are required to attend campus face-to-face to complete clinical competencies, placements in Semesters 4-6.
+Continuing students in this program are required to attend campus face-to-face to complete clinical competencies, placements in Semesters 3-6.
 Students who are unable to attend face-to-face for these semesters will be required to take a leave of absence until they can do so.
-Students who are living overseas may be eligible to apply for an exemption from the Office of Home Affairs that will enable them to enter Australia for these semesters however the continuing availability of these exemptions or individual success cannot be guaranteed.

 * All students who wish to attend remotely must contact the Head of Program to confirm individual arrangements and study plans.

-Bond University’s Doctor of Physiotherapy program is renowned for its unique blend of problem-based scientific learning, practical application and up to 1400 hours of clinical placements.
+Bond University’s Doctor of Physiotherapy program is renowned for its unique blend of problem-based scientific learning, practical application and over 1200 hours of clinical placements.